 What Is A Bull And Bear Market?

-If you’ve consumed any financial media, you would have heard someone proclaim that they are “bullish” or “bearish” when talking about an individual asset or the markets as a whole.
+You often hear people mention the term “bull and bear” or you might have heard someone proclaim that they are “bullish” or “bearish” when talking about an individual asset or the markets as a whole.
 What do the terms mean and how should you position yourself in each?
 You may also wonder; how does this relate to crypto?

 No matter what asset class you are referring to, the term “bull market” and “ bear market” refer to the prevailing trend at the time.
 For a market or asset, to be defined technically as “bullish”, it should have risen 20% or more from the previous low.
 Likewise, for something to be defined as “bearish”, it would have seen a decline of more than 20% from the high.
 In the traditional markets, the average bear market loss has been -35% while the average bull market gain is 104%.